Wild Zero: Plot

 Guitar Wolf is stopped on the road by Hanako and Toshi, who are allowed to ride with them.
 They go to the gas station where Hanako and Toshi last saw Ace, and are soon joined by arms dealer Yamazaki.
 Guitar Wolf dispatches the zombies surrounding Yamazaki using laser-like guitar picks.
 The group visits Yamazaki's weapons cache, where Toshi is bitten by a zombie.
-As alien spaceships fly around the world, Guitar Wolf set out again to find Ace.
+As alien spaceships fly around the world, Guitar Wolf sets out again to find Ace.
 Toshi becomes a zombie, and Yamazaki shoots a bitten Hanako.
 Bass Wolf and Drum Wolf's car is surrounded by zombies, leaving Guitar Wolf to continue on, with Yamazaki following behind in a military vehicle.

 Guitar Wolf saves Ace from a horde of zombies.
 Ace expresses regret for not having stayed with Tobio, receives a handgun from Yamazaki, and leaves on a motorcycle.
 The Captain, who tracked down Guitar Wolf with the help of the zombified Toshi, begins launching grenades at the building in which Guitar Wolf and Yamazaki are.
-Guitar Wolf jumps out of the building as the room he was in explodes.
+Guitar Wolf jumps out of the building as the room he is in explodes.
 After a fight with Guitar Wolf, the Captain begins shooting explosive beams from his eyes, until Bass Wolf and Drum Wolf arrive and kill the Captain using a rocket launcher.
 Elsewhere, Ace searches for Tobio and eventually finds her at the gas station.
 As Ace and Tobio embrace, the zombified Toshi finds Hanako, also undead, and they kiss.

 The alien mothership passes above Guitar Wolf and Yamazaki.
 Guitar Wolf stands atop a building, unsheaths his guitar—his fretboard being the handle of a sword—and uses the blade to cut through the mothership.
 The mothership explodes, and the zombies are all neutralized.
-Ace confesses his love for Tobio, and the two kiss.
+Ace confesses his love for Tobio, and they kiss.
 After sunrise, Guitar Wolf gifts Ace a comb, and the band rides off into the distance.
 Ace says he never again went to a Guitar Wolf show, but that he learned "love has no borders, nationalities, or genders", and that he will remain with Tobio.